Cambridge-ICCS/FTorch/examples/n_c_and_cpp/README.md

-# Example n - ResNet-18 for c and c++
+# Example n - ResNet-18 for C and C++

 **Note: This Example is not currently functional and is still being developed.**

-This example provides a demonstration of how to use the library to interface to c and c++.
+This example provides a demonstration of how to use the library to interface to C and C++.

 ## Description

-A python file is provided that downloads the pretrained [ResNet-18](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html) model from [TorchVision](https://pytorch.org/vision/stable/index.html).
+A Python file is provided that downloads the pretrained [ResNet-18](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet18.html) model from [TorchVision](https://pytorch.org/vision/stable/index.html).